MinaProtocol/snark-challenge-prover-reference/README.md

 Groth16 prover
 using [libsnark](README-libsnark.md).

-See the [cuda-fixnum README](./cuda-fixnum/README.md) for getting started with CUDA GPU programming.
+The build system is already set up to integrate CUDA. `cuda-fixnum/main.cu` will be built and linked against `libsnark/main.cu`.
+Currently only one wrapper function is exposed, `do_fixnum_example`.
+Define the CUDA functions you need in `cuda-fixnum/main.cu`, expose wrapper functions for them, and call them as needed from the prover code.

 #### Dependancies

-The code should compile and run on Ubuntu 18.04 with the following dependencies installed:
+The code should compile and run on Ubuntu 18.04 with the following dependencies installed.
+You will also need the CUDA toolkit.

 ``` bash
 sudo apt-get install -y build-essential \